-- There will be shared bulk food, household consumables and durable goods, regular shared house meals and labor responsibilities, house meetings and governance.
+- As with other BHC houses, there is shared bulk food, household consumables and durable goods, regular shared house meals and labor responsibilities, weekly house meetings and democratic governance.

 - The BHC is dedicated to upholding fair housing.
 Families with children are welcome and encouraged to apply, as are people of any racial or religious background, and any gender identity or sexual orientation.

 If you’re interested in being part of the new co-op, you can apply now!
-If you’d like more information or have any questions, our board member and Membership Coordinators, Allie Lubbs and Skye Hughes is here to help at:
+If you’d like more information or have any questions, you can contact the house Membership Coordinator, currently BHC staff member Allie Lubbs, via: firstname.lastname@example.org.